gaowanlong/gaowanlong.github.com/_posts/2013-09-13-how-to-reload-an-usb-storage-media-after-it-is-ejected.md

 And send this new "cmdp" to the USB device using "SG_IO ioctl()", the USB storage media will be present to us again.
 Cheers!

+PS: there is already a command can do this for us, it is "sg_start":

+	# sg_start --load /dev/sdd